praxis/praxis/README.md

 contributing.

 ## Requirements
-Praxis requires Ruby 2.5.0 or greater.
+Praxis requires Ruby 2.7.0 or greater, but it is best when used with the latest 3.x series.

 ## License